-Pippa wrote her first novel in a series of exercise books at the age of 15.
+- Pippa wrote her first novel in a set of exercise books at the age of fifteen.
 Her parents, an Anglican vicar and an artist, were not as impressed with this as her school friends, so they suggested she study for a secretarial course and save the writing for later in life.
-Reluctantly she did.
+Reluctantly, she did.

 Since 2002, no longer able to resist sharing the thrill of writing with others, she has taught creative writing through the Guernsey Adult Education service and also teaches a private class from home.
-She works part time for Citizens Advice and is a founder member of Liberate, a charity which supports the LGBTQ community in the Channel Islands.
+She works part-time for Citizens Advice and is a founder member of Liberate, a charity that supports the LGBTQ community in the Channel Islands.
 She also runs the English Literary section of Guernsey’s annual Eisteddfod.

-She has had many poems and short stories published in magazines and anthologies and is currently writing the second in a series of crime novels based in South Wales.
-The first is called MURDER IN THE VALLEYS.
+She has had many poems and short stories published in magazines and anthologies.
+Her published books include a series of crime novels based in South Wales, the first titled MURDER IN THE VALLEYS, and two romances.

 In her spare time she plays spider solitaire, reads, does jigsaws, looks after a cowardly cat and tries to avoid gardening and housework.

 - Connect to this author with

 By The Book Folks, 20 Oct 2016